rbbarbosa/Petit/tutorial/ex3_syntactic_analysis.md

 ## A simple calculator example

-To use _yacc_, we write a grammar with snippets of C code enclosed within curly braces, called actions, attached to the grammar rules.
-Those code snippets are executed whenever a rule is used during the parsing of a sequence of tokens.
+To use _yacc_, we write a grammar with fragments of C code enclosed within curly braces, called actions, attached to the grammar rules.
+Those code fragments are executed whenever a rule is used during the parsing of a sequence of tokens.

 A grammar rule has a single nonterminal on the left-hand side of a production, followed by ``:`` and followed by the right-hand side of the rule, possibly followed by alternative rules using ``|`` as a separator.
 To illustrate this with an example, consider a small calculator capable of evaluating expressions such as ``2+3*4`` and printing the result.
 The rules section consists of the following grammar: